-Adelaide (Addie) works as a social policy intern for Policy Scotland in spring and summer 2020.
+Adelaide (Addie) was a social policy intern for Policy Scotland in spring and summer 2020.

-She is also a student in the MSc Sociology program at the University of Glasgow.
-Her areas of work at Policy Scotland include:
+She was also a student in the MSc Sociology program at the University of Glasgow.
+Her areas of work at Policy Scotland included:

 - Evaluating equalities and inequalities in Scotland’s education policies

 - Assisting in the conduction and interpretation of qualitative and collaborative action research